Alexo47/Alexo47/README.md

 ## About Me

-I am Alexandre Dniestrowski, a seasoned software engineering expert with over 25 years of experience, specializing in designing, developing, and deploying complex software applications.
+I am a seasoned software engineering expert with over 25 years of experience, specializing in designing, developing, and deploying complex software applications.
 My extensive career encompasses AI-driven digital transformations, strategic business expansion, and the development of scalable applications that leverage cutting-edge technologies to deliver impactful solutions.

 I have successfully founded and led multiple companies, including ITD2, where I continue to offer consultancy and development services for businesses seeking to innovate and expand into new markets.